ecadlabs/taquito/docs/tutorial.md

 ## Introduction

-In this tutorial, we will walk through the process of creating a simple dApp (short for "Distributed Application") using Taquito.
+In this tutorial, we will walk through the process of creating a simple dApp (short for "Decentralized Application") using Taquito.
 We will:

 1. Create a simple command-line application that reads the balance of an address from the blockchain
 1. Establish a high-level understanding of the blockchain, Tezos, dApps, and Taquito